securing/midsummer/02_Leshy/README.md

 That was quite unexpected.

-Trying to log in into theirs account will hovewer prompt us to enter the MFA code, just as expected.
+Trying to log in into their account will hovewer prompt us to enter the MFA code, just as expected.

 ![MFA prompt](./media/MFA_prompt.png)

 How can we circumvent that?

-While fiddling around with Puck's account I noticed that I'm able to setup MFA to theirs account as well.
+While fiddling around with Puck's account I noticed that I'm able to setup MFA on their account as well.
 During the setup process I stumbled across something concerning - the MFA secret, `234567`, didn't seem random at all.

 ![MFA secret being '234567'](./media/MFA_secret.png)

 I restarted the MFA setup process - secret was still the same.
-It might be the case the server is still using the previously generated code for this account, which is a red flag already, but just to confirm my suspisions I decided to terminate the current VM and setup a new one - **the secret was still the same**.
+It might be the case that the server is still using the previously generated code for this account, which is a red flag already, but just to confirm my suspisions, I decided to terminate the current VM and setup a new one - **the secret was still the same**.

 ### Attack Vector